gymrek-lab/TRTools/trtools/qcSTR/README.rst

 :code:`<outprefix>-quality-<type>.pdf` for each type of plot you requested.
 Quality plot examples are shown below.

-Note: quality scores are only comparable between different runs of the same genotyper.
-Quality score values produced by different genotypers have different meanings due to the different modeling assumptions the different genotypers make.
-If you wish to compare quality scores across genotypers, you must understand those different assumptions and infer how they will affect the validity of your comparison.
+Note: quality score plots are useful when considered in the context of a single genotyper run, and can also be used to compare different invocations of the same genotyper.
+However, quality score values produced by different genotypers have different meanings due to the different modeling assumptions the different genotypers make.
+If you wish to compare quality scores across genotypers, you **must** first understand those different assumptions and infer how they will affect the validity of your comparison.

 Quality Plot Options